 The road to recovery has been slow but sure.
 We can now go to a restaurant and enjoy a meal together rather than it be a horribly stressful experience, Evan can visit a friend and share a meal with them.
 And just this week he told us how he enjoyed a donut at school given to him to celebrate a friend’s birthday.
 Just six months ago, we could not envisage such a change.
 We are immensely grateful for the help and support from Forward Thinking Birmingham.
 We would also like to offer hope to others in the midst of similar struggles – seemingly impossible situations can change.

 Within the last year and following onto the start of the new year I have been suffering with an eating disorder.
 What is one I hear you ask well an eating disorder is a mental battle that happens when this mind demon takes over to make you think things that are untrue.
-This mental battle can interfere when you least expect it for example when I was at my sisters birthday I was fine I was eating and i was loving life and then all the sudden a change happened in my life from October onwards where I started to restrict myself to the point of nearly being anorexic and to the near point of death .
+This mental battle can interfere when you least expect it for example when I was at my sister's birthday I was fine I was eating and I was loving life and then all of a sudden a change happened in my life from October onwards where I started to restrict myself to the point of nearly being anorexic and to the near point of death.

-If you would have told my 12 year old self that in a few years time she would develop an eating disorder, I wouldn’t have believed you.
+If you have told my 12-year-old self that in a few years time she would develop an eating disorder, I wouldn’t have believed you.

 Growing up, I would eat anything without hesitation.
 Food was solely associated with enjoyment, not guilt and fear.
 The thing with eating disorders such as anorexia is that you often don’t realise that you’re experiencing one as your ED disguises itself in sneaky ways.